stanford-futuredata/FAST/docs/earthquake_location.md

 ## Plotting HYPOINVERSE Location Results With PyGMT

+FAST is incompatible with PyGMT, so to use PyGMT with the HYPOINVERSE location results, follow the [PyGMT install instructions](https://www.pygmt.org/latest/install.html).

+Use the `hypoinverse_to_pygmt.py` script and `map_gray.cpt` found in `/FAST/utils/mapping` to plot the location results with the changes below.

 * Change nearby cities latitude, longitude, and name Numpy arrays for your dataset:

 ``` py linenums="92"